tlcaputi/gtrendR/docs/absolute-counts.md

   ## Analysis arguments
-  interrupt = "2020-03-01", # Beginning of period to calculate raw counts endperiod = T # Default T, estimates will be given until the last available date in the dataset geo = "US", # the geography you're interested in
+  interrupt = "2020-03-01", # Beginning of period to calculate raw counts endperiod = T, # Default T, estimates will be given until the last available date in the dataset geo = "US", # the geography you're interested in

   ## Comscore Arguments